tomekrozalski/landofhop-sveltekit/README.md

 # Land of Hop, SvelteKit edition

+🗓️ 27.10.2021

+I have created most basic pages: list of beverages, beverage details, about, simple statistics and dashboard where I can add and update beverages data.
+It went very smoothly.
+I had it done previously in React, so it was just rewrite ready solutions, but I am so impressed that it was so easy and the code is much more readable in Svelte.
+It is also much more performant.

 🗓️ 25.07.2021

 I do not love [Next](https://nextjs.org/) anymore, Svelte is the best!
 Simplicity in which I created first form and header animations are incredible.
 And the app has amazing performance so far with zero effort.
 I am discovering new, better world.